hbctraining/publication_perfect/lessons/boxplot_application_of_basic_plotting.md

 ### 1. Boxplot!

-Generate a boxplot using the data in the `expression_plot` dataframe for the `Pax6` gene.
+Generate the boxplots using the data in the `expression_plot` dataframe.

-Create a ggplot2 code chunk with the following instructions:
+Create the boxplots by following the instructions below:

 1. Filter `expression_plot` for the `Pax6` gene to plot.